 Mexican Wedding Cookies

 You know you have found a good cookie when one has to dust powdered sugar off themselves from head to toe.
-In addition to all the powdered sugar, I love the shortbread texture of these cookies.
-Nutty, buttery, melt in your mouth goodness that’s always a crowd pleaser.
+In addition to all the powdered sugar, I love the texture.
+It's pretty similar to shortbread cookies texture.
+Nutty, buttery, melt in your mouth goodness that's always a crowd-pleaser.

 What are Mexican wedding cookies?

 Contrary to what the name suggests, the origin of these cookies can be traced back to Medieval Arab baking.
-It’s believed that these cookies migrated to the Americas in the 16th century through English nuns or Spanish conquistadors.
-It was in the 1950s that Mexican Wedding Cookies started appearing in U.S. cookbooks.
+It's believed that these cookies migrated to the Americas in the 16th century through English nuns or Spanish conquistadors.
+However, in the 1950s, Mexican Wedding Cookies started appearing in U.S. cookbooks.
 In Mexico, these cookies are often known by the name polvorones.

-The type of nuts used in the recipe tends to vary based on the country of the recipe’s origin too.
-What these cookies have in common is the ingredients (flour, butter, water, and ground nuts) and that they are commonly made for special occasions and the holiday season!
+The type of nuts used in the recipe tends to vary based on the country of the recipe's origin too.
+However, what these cookies have in common is the ingredients (flour, butter, water, and ground nuts) and that these delicious cookies are commonly made for special occasions and the holiday season!